 If epilepsy is due to a tumor, abnormal blood vessels, or bleeding in the brain, surgery to treat these disorders may make the seizures stop.

-- These drugs are taken by mouth.
+- These medicines are taken by mouth.
 Which type you are prescribed depends on the type of seizures you have.

 - Your dosage may need to be changed from time to time.
 You may need regular blood tests to check for side effects.

 - Always take your medicine on time and as directed.
 Missing a dose can cause you to have a seizure.
-DO NOT stop taking or change medicines on your own.
-Talk to your doctor first.
+Do not stop taking or change medicines on your own.
+Talk to your provider first.

 - Many epilepsy medicines cause birth defects.
-Women who plan to become pregnant should tell their doctor in advance in order to adjust medicines.
+Women who plan to become pregnant should tell their provider in advance in order to adjust medicines.